Our goal: Build businesses that help reduce hunger, increase food security, and promote sustainable agriculture.

 Our goal: Build businesses that expand access to educational attainment, boost educational achievement, and strengthen pathways to employment.

 A quality education is the most direct path to opportunity.
 However, 132 million children, mostly in developing countries, never attend primary or secondary school.8 In the US, two thirds of 8th graders cannot read proficiently9 and less than 30% of community college students earn a degree in six years.
 Globally, more than 50% of college graduates do not believe their education improved their career prospects.10 Innovative education businesses can significantly improve these outcomes, and governments and non-profits are increasingly exploring private sector partnerships.
 Global spending on K-12 education is approximately $2.2 trillion,11 and private school enrollment is twice as high as it was 20 years ago.12 Investment by parents, students, and educators is rising, increasing 20% in developing countries between 2010 and 2015.13

 In April 2017, The Rise Fund announced its investment in EverFi, a leading provider of subscription-based digital learning to K-12 schools, universities, corporations, sports teams, and NGOs.
 This was The Rise Fund’s first investment, and it reaches both the education and technology, media, and telecommunications (TMT) sectors.
 EverFi’s products, which have reached more than 16 million people, address topics including financial literacy, sexual assault and harassment prevention, alcohol responsibility, social and emotional learning, Science, Technology, Engineering & Math (STEM) subjects, and career readiness.
-Learn more at everfi.com, or read the press release.
+To learn more, read the press release or visit everfi.com.

 John Rogers is the Education Sector Lead.